alessandro-fazzi/light_service-validated_context/README.md

 ## Stability, affordability

-This plugin uses monkey patching in order to alter the behaviour of the main gem.
+This plugin uses monkey patching in order to alter the behaviour of `light-service`.
 AFAIK this is the only way to achieve the goal.
 Because of this fact I consider `light_service-validated_context` more of an experiment/POC.

 ## Goals